alfahrelrifananda/Portofolio/README.md

 Live Demo : www.alfahrelrifananda.my.id

-I create this site in summer 2025 after graduating High School and being unemployed.
+I create this site in summer 2025 after graduating from High School and being unemployed.

-This site is create using React with Typescript and SWC, i choose react because of my curiousity with how different typescript compared to javascript, turned out it is not that different.
+This site is create using React with Typescript and SWC, I choose React because of my curiosity with how different typescript compared to JavaScript, turned out it is not that different.

-In typescript i learn that this language is way better for debugging and finding error than JS it because you can list the type of some value to make it more explicit.
+In typescript, I learn that this language is way better for debugging and finding error than JS it because you can list the type of some value to make it more explicit.

-After using typescript i don't know if i would rollback to regular JS because it just the best, i would recomended typescript for anybody for making a React Project.
+After using typescript I don't know if I would roll back to regular JS because it just the best, I would recommend typescript for anybody for making a React Project.

 ### Built With

-React - Typescript and SWC with supabase as a backend
+React - Typescript and SWC with Supabase as a backend

 ## Features

-The feature is only contained of minimal Portofolio Site like :
+The feature is only contained of minimal Portfolio Site like :

 1. Home Page
 2. About Page